andrezeitz/football-quiz-milestone-2/README.md

 * WebAim

 ### Contrast Checker
-All colors was check in contrast checker and pass the test.
+All colors was checked in a contrast checker and pass the test.
 The only color that didn't pass for small text was #1E8534 as background to #FFF, but I only use this setup for large text in header and footer.

 ![contrast](https://user-images.githubusercontent.com/85236391/127561156-ab4e9578-d478-4cbd-9239-5c7586b649ae.png)